NeCTAR-RC/nectarcloud-tier0doco/README.md

 github renders your markdown into HTML moments before readers see it.
 It's exactly the same as as when writing in other markup languages such as HTML.

+One thing to note is that github flavoured markdown will treat carriage returns in an interesting way.
+Carriage returns are ignored by github unless they come in a pair.
+That means that the carriage return at the end of a line is ignored , but if it is followed immediately by another carraige return at the end of a paragraph, then github will render your text as a paragraph.

 *It is* possible to render your markdown locally, which is invaluable if you're creating content and you do care about how it appears to end users.
 This is possible using [grip](https://github.com/joeyespo/grip) which does require you